UKPLab/arxiv2025-misleading-visualizations/README.md

 }
 ```

-If you use the VLAT dataset, please cite:
+If you use VLAT, please cite:

 ```bibtex
 @article{7539634,